 In the wise words of REM, “It’s the end of the world as we know it;” however, I don’t feel so fine.

 Our teens are subject to the constant, in-your-face reminders they are not enough.
 Social media often leads to an overarching feeling they are lacking in one area or another.
-Constantly feeling they are not enough leads to some pretty challenging issues.
+Constantly feeling they are not enough leads to some pretty challenging issues that can affect the mental health of teens.
 Have you seen any of these present in your daughter?

 - Depression, anxiety, and loneliness

-Our teen girls are struggling with depression, anxiety and loneliness like never before.
+Our teen girls are struggling with mental health issues like depression, anxiety, and loneliness like never before.
 They are seeing the highlight reel of their peers plastered all over social media.
 The comparison trap has never been bigger.

 Teens are able to be more connected than ever before through social media, but at the same time, loneliness is at an all-time high.
 They may have more so-called ‘friends’ listed on social media, yet lacking genuine real-life friends.